YannisTevissen/UpToCure/README.md

 ## 📬 Contact

-If you have any questions or suggestions, feel free to open an issue or contact the maintainers.
+If you have any questions or suggestions, feel free to open an issue or contact me.
+All my contact information is available on my [website](https://yannistevissen.fr).